tschuelia/Pandora/README.md

 ## How Pandora works:
 ### Bootstrapping:
-Bootstrapping the original data is done on two levels independently: resampling the SNPs and resampling the individual sequences.
+We bootstrap the original data by resampling the SNPs.
+TODO: describe the bootstrapping procedure.
-Bootstrapping the SNPs is straightforward and has a clear interpretation.
-This is not the case for resampling the sequences.
-TODO: describe how we resample the sequences and what this means (refer to the PCA Nature paper)

 ### PCA uncertainty
 To measure the uncertainty of the dimensionality reduction, we compare the PCA of the original dataset (`original_pca`) to the PCA of each bootstrapped dataset (`bootstrapped_pca_i`) separately.